-Due to the COVID-19 pandemic and war in Ukraine, there has been uncertainty and disruption in the global economy and financial markets.
+Due to the COVID-19 pandemic, war in Ukraine, and high level of inflation, amongst other factors, there has been uncertainty and disruption in the global economy and financial markets.
 We are not aware of any specific event or circumstance that would require updates to our estimates or judgments or require us to revise the carrying value of our assets or liabilities as of the date of issuance of this Quarterly Report on Form 10-Q. These estimates may change as new events occur and additional information is obtained.
 Actual results could differ materially from these estimates under different assumptions or conditions.
 We will continue to actively monitor the impact of the COVID-19 pandemic, Ukraine war, recent inflationary pressures, and other factors on our estimates, including our expected credit losses.